Code4SierraLeone/shdms/README.md

 It is a web based collaboration tool that addresses the common coordination problems during a disaster from finding missing people, managing aid, managing volunteers, tracking camps effectively between Government groups, the civil society (NGOs) and the victims themselves.

+### Installation
+This package is designed to be uploaded into a running instance of Web2Py